AIgen/QOOB/README.md

 1. `intervals`: The prediction intervals.
 This is a cell array with `nTest` cells.
 Each element `intervals{i}` itself is a cell array containing a list of disjoint prediction intervals that together correspond to the prediction set returned by QOOB.
 Thus `intervals{i}{j}` is a two-element MATLAB array containing the start and end points of the j'th prediction interval for the i'th test point.
 The intervals are sorted in ascending order.
 2. `coverage`: Coverage obtained by QOOB computed as the number of times the true prediction from `YTest` belongs to the prediction interval produced by QOOB for the corresponding test-point, divided by `nTest` to make it a value in `[0, 1]`.

+### Datasets
+This repository contains 6 datasets downloaded from the UCI repository: https://archive.ics.uci.edu/ml/index.php.
+More details are available in Table 5 of our paper [3].

 ## Contribute or request
 Please email us if you wish to contribute or request content.
 We are currently working on providing an efficient implementation of QOOB in Python.